deadcoast/NULLSTRA-TERMINAL/docs/.LEGACY-FILES/TERMINAL-CSS.md

   overflow: hidden;
   background-color: #000;
   /* May be overridden by later rules or variables */
-  font-family: 'JetBrains Mono', 'Consolas', monospace;
+  font-family: "JetBrains Mono", "Consolas", monospace;
   /* Font may be overridden */
   color: #00ff00;
   /* May be overridden by later rules or variables */